-To be eligible for admission, you must satisfy the General Entrance Requirements and have studied a science-related subject such as Physics, Chemistry, Mathematics and Statistics, Applied Mathematics, Pure Mathematics or Electronics at a high school or post-secondary institution.
+To be eligible for admission, you must satisfy CityU's General Entrance Requirements and have studied a science-related subject such as Physics, Chemistry, Mathematics and Statistics, Applied Mathematics, Pure Mathematics or Electronics at a high school or post-secondary institution.

 HKDSE students will apply through JUPAS.
 They may select this major after admission to the College of Science and Engineering (Engineering).
 For details, click here.

 For details about the curriculum requirements, please click here.

 The College of Science and Engineering and the Department offer work placement opportunities through different internship schemes that provide students with full-time job attachment to firms not only in Hong Kong, but also in the Pearl River Delta region and overseas.
 Through such placements, students will: